 Brent has a unique breadth of experience gained through progressively responsible leadership roles over 20 years in the former Regina Qu’Appelle Health Region.
 Brent served as Executive Director of Patient and Employee Safety, Director of the Quality and Strategy Business Unit for the Surgical Services, Women’s and Children’s, Ambulatory Care and Kidney Program portfolio, Director of Risk Management and Regional Manager of Respiratory Services.
 Brent’s certificate in Risk Management and Safety through the Canadian Health Care Association, his completion of the Saskatchewan Leadership Program, his Lean Leader certification as well as his certificate in Health Care Administration through the University of Saskatchewan’s College of Commerce are important contributors to his achievements.

-Heather is the Acting President of the Association of Personal Care Home Operators of Saskatchewan and has served on its Board for 10 years.
-She is a Licensed Practical Nurse, and has owned and operated a personal care home as well as provided private home care services for 16 years.
+Heather served as Director, Vice President, and Acting President of the Association of Personal Care Home Operators of Saskatchewan while sitting on its Board for over 15 years.
+She is a Licensed Practical Nurse and has owned and operated 4 Personal Care Homes as well as provided private Home Care services in Southern Saskatchewan.

-Heather is actively involved in the field of education and public service as it pertains to the care of seniors.
-She regularly makes presentations to seniors groups and to community service organizations such as the Alzheimer’s Society of Saskatchewan.
-Heather strives to educate senior care providers in all aspects of senior care and support, including those of safety, and she works with seniors to promote quality of life and quality of care.
+Heather is actively involved in the fields of education and public service as they pertain to both Mental Health and Senior Care.
+She has provided many presentations to seniors’ groups and to community service organizations, such as the Alzheimer’s Society of Saskatchewan.
+Heather strives to educate others in all aspects of senior care and support, including those of safety, and she works with seniors to promote quality of life and quality of care.

 Executive Director, Organizational Development & Employee Wellness, Saskatchewan Health Authority